What's happening in the current market?

 The shortage of future space remains a particular challenge for Bristol's city centre market in particular with arguably less than one years Grade A supply of office stock in the pipeline and there are concerns that there will be a severe lack of supply in next two years as a result of which, you would expect rents to continue to rise, however, the risk is that this will deter occupiers looking to expand or relocate within Bristol.

 Retail and Leisure

-The city's principle shopping centres of Cribbs Causeway and Cabot Circus continue to perform although with a degree of occupancy turnover to be expected, however, both remain popular principle shopping centres with steady occupier demand.
+The citys principle shopping centres of Cribbs Causeway and Cabot Circus continue to perform well with a degree of occupany turnover to be expected, however, both remain popular principle shopping centres with steady demand.
+Quakers Friars 'the square' within Cabot Circus which has been home to Carluccio's and Brasserie Blanc for some years has recently attracted Cote Brasserie and L'Osteria, with the square now being fully occupied with a central 'al fresco' piazza creating what is now an established and very attractive dining destination.

 The industrial property market throughout Bristol and the surrounding areas remains buoyant and active with a shortage in supply within certain sectors and good occupier demand.

 Supply in general terms in Bristol remains low and is reportedly at its lowest level for over 10 years with demand increasingly focused on better specified space off all sizes, freehold opportunities accross all sectors and smaller business units of up to 2,000 sq ft, especially if available to purchase.